 The school values the important part that parents play in their children's education and sees partnership with parents as an effective way of enhancing children's achievements and promoting better school ethos and communication.
-In December 2019, following consultation with parents, we created a new Parental Engagement and Home Family Learning Strategy to support families to engage meaningfully in their child's education.

 Our digital recording, using the Seesaw app, offers the opportunity for parents and carers to have a clear overview of pupil's individual reflections on their learning.
 Our Accelerated Reader Programme allows parents and carers to view the books their child has read and how they have performed in their assessments.
 All parents are encouraged to contribute to our curriculum through working with the pupils in school, policy making, and involvement in planning and contributing ideas and opinions throughout the year.